odedd/table_sortable/README.md

     </tbody>
 </table>
 ```
+Notice how `index.html` doesn't render the actual rows.
+They will later be polled via ajax by tableSorter.js.

-Let's create `index.json.jbuilder` to send the info back to the frontend.
+Let's create `index.json.jbuilder` to send the users' info back to the frontend.
 ```ruby
 # views/users/index.json.jbuilder
 # Since we only send out the current page of users,